inveniosoftware/rfcs/0000-template.md

 and include examples of how the feature is used.
 Any new terminology should be defined here.

+## Example

+> Show a concrete example of what the RFC implies.
+This will make the consequences of adopting the RFC much clearer.

+> As with other sections, use it if it makes sense for your RFC.

 ## How we teach this

 > What names and terminology work best for these concepts and why?
 How is this